ohade/whisper/track-work.md

   - [x] Test popup menu closes when clicking day without recording.
 Created: 2025-05-08.
 Completed: 2025-05-08

 ## Work Log

+### Save Button Fix - 2025-05-09
+**Accomplishments:**
+- Fixed the issue where save buttons required two clicks to send recordings for transcription
+- Implemented proper handling of MediaRecorder's asynchronous behavior in both main and continuation recording components
+- Added immediate UI feedback when saving recordings
+- Improved error handling for cases with no recorded audio
+- Ensured consistent state management across recording components

+**Challenges:**
+- MediaRecorder's asynchronous nature meant that stopping recording and getting the audio data are separate events
+- The original implementation didn't account for the delay between stopping recording and data becoming available
+- Needed to ensure proper state management to prevent duplicate audio chunks
+- Had to maintain backward compatibility with existing functionality

+**Implemented Solutions:**
+- Created a Promise-based approach to wait for the 'dataavailable' event after stopping recording
+- Added an isSaving flag to prevent duplicate audio chunks from being processed
+- Modified event listeners to properly handle the asynchronous flow
+- Added proper error handling and UI feedback throughout the save process
+- Ensured the isSaving flag is reset in all code paths (success, error, and early returns)

+**Completed: 2025-05-09 01:34:15**

 ### Continue Recording Component Refactoring - 2025-05-09
 **Accomplishments:**